Senufo languages: Classification

-In the influential classifications of Westermann (1927, 1970[1952]) and Bendor-Samuel (1971), the Senufo languages were classified as Gur languages.
-Starting with Manessy (1975) however, this classification was called into doubt.
-In 1989, John Naden, in his overview of the Gur family, stated that ‘[t]he remaining languages, especially Senufo, may well be no more closely related to Central Gur than to Guang or Togo Remnant, or than these to Central Gur or Volta-Comoe’ (1989:143).
+In the influential classifications of Westermann and Bendor-Samuel, the Senufo languages were classified as Gur languages.
+In 1975, this classification was called into doubt by Gabriel Manessy.
+In 1989, John Naden, in his overview of the Gur family, stated that ‘[t]he remaining languages, especially Senufo, may well be no more closely related to Central Gur than to Guang or Togo Remnant, or than these to Central Gur or Volta-Comoe’.

 Subclassification

-Early Senufo classifications (e.g. Bendor-Samuel 1971) were mainly geographically motivated, dividing the Senufo languages into Northern, Central, and Southern Senufo.
-In subsequent years, this terminology was adopted by several linguists working on Senufo languages (Garber 1987; Carlson 1983, 1994).
-Mensah (1983) and Mills (1984) avoided this geographical terms but used mainly the same grouping, according to Garber 1987.
+Early Senufo classifications were mainly geographically motivated, dividing the Senufo languages into Northern, Central, and Southern Senufo.
+In subsequent years, this terminology was adopted by several linguists working on Senufo languages.
+Mensah (1983) and Mills (1984) avoided this geographical terms but used mainly the same grouping.
 SIL International in its Ethnologue subdivides the Senufo languages in six groups.
 Combining the two classifications results in the grouping below.